Kia Sportage Hybrid

 Jump straight to the list of top 10 best-selling cars

-This year, carmakers face toughening quotas on the proportion of electric vehicles they sell, with any brand that shifts more than 2,500 cars or commercial vehicles over the 12 months of 2025 required to ensure that 28 per cent of them are fully electric.
+This year, carmakers face toughening quotas on the proportion of electric vehicles they sell, with any brand that shifts more than 2,500 cars or commercial vehicles over the 12 months of 2025 required to ensure that 28 per cent of them are pure electric.
 That’s up from 22 per cent last year — a target that was beaten by some brands but missed by the industry as a whole, with the total market share reaching just 19.6 per cent in 2024.

 The UK’s top ten most popular new cars of 2025